 Tonali was believed to be present in people’s heads and hair, put there by the creator god Ometecuhtli.
 Tonalli was believed to be the source of a person’s strength, which upon their death would be released, nourishing the sun.

-Teyolia was found in the human heart and was seen as the divine light or fire of human life.
+Teyolia however, was found in the human heart and was seen as the divine light or fire of human life.
 It was believed to be the source of a human’s intelligence, wisdom, and passion.
-The forces of Tonali and Teyolia were thought to flow through every living thing on the earth, not just humans.
+The forces of Tonali and Teyolia moreover were thought to flow through every living thing on the earth, not just humans.

 To maintain balance in the universe, which was achieved through nourishing the gods and goddesses, the energy that flowed through human beings was sacrificed to the gods.